Dick's Sporting Goods: History

 Richard "Dick" Stack started the company as a fishing tackle store in Binghamton, New York, in 1948.
 He began with a $300 loan from his grandmother.

 Edward W. Stack and his siblings purchased Dick's from their father in the early 1980s, when the company had two locations in Upstate New York.
 Stack established a board of directors, opened additional stores, and relocated the company's headquarters to Pittsburgh in 1994.
 He became chairman and chief executive officer following his father's retirement in 1984, and led the company during its initial public offering in 2002.

-Dick's operated primarily throughout the Eastern United States, up to 2009, and has since expanded to the Pacific Northwest and West Coast.
-There were more than 357 Dick's stores in 38 states, as of mid 2008.
+Dick's operated primarily throughout the Eastern United States until 2009 and has since expanded across the country.
+There are more than 800 Dick's stores in 47 states, as of 2023.
 In 2012, the company opened three True Runner stores targeting runners in Boston, the St. Louis suburb Brentwood, and Pittsburgh's Shadyside neighborhood.
 The stores closed in early 2017.

 Dick's launched the women's athleisure, fitness, and lifestyle store Chelsea Collective in 2015, opening two stores in Pittsburgh and Tysons, Virginia, in the Washington, D.C. metro area.
 The shops closed in 2017.
 The company launched Dick's Team Sports HQ in early 2016, offering youth sports teams websites, uniforms, and sponsorship options.

 Dick's opened its first Field & Stream store in Cranberry Township, a suburb of Pittsburgh, in 2013.
-Thirty-five Field & Stream stores are open across the country, as of 2018.
-Jason Aldean became the Field & Stream brand's first spokesperson in August 2016.
+Thirty-five Field & Stream stores were open across the country as of 2018.
+In 2023, Dick's shuttered its Field & Stream brand by converting its remaining Field & Stream stores to its House of Sport concept or large format Dick's stores.